-The Bismarck Larks and Lignite Energy Council teamed up to honor seven teachers across seven counties for being outstanding in the classroom.
+The Larks and Lignite Energy Council teamed up to honor seven teachers across seven counties for being outstanding in the classroom.
 Of those seven great teachers, one was awarded the overall Larks Teacher of the Year.
 152 students nominated a teacher.

 “Educating tomorrow’s work force is something that the Lignite Energy Council sees as a vital task and we want to reward local and area teachers for their outstanding efforts,” said Jason Bohrer, president and CEO of the Lignite Energy Council.
 “Through our partnership with the Bismarck Larks we recognize educators who have distinguished themselves in the classroom and let them know their efforts are appreciated.”

 Vanessa Kemmer won the Larks overall Teacher of the Year.
 Kemmer is a fifth-grade teacher at Solheim Elementary in Bismarck.
 Her dedication in the classroom, commitment and impact on today’s youth earned her the award.